vinayms2017/JEEP/README.md

 ## Quick Example

 The image is a screen shot of a simple demonstration application created using Jeep that helps visualize hierarchies.
 It shows a Mermaid class.
-The code follows after it.
+The code shows only one of the ways of creating and using classes; there are a few more.

 ![](https://github.com/vinayms2017/JEEP/blob/master/mermaiddemo.jpg)